SyneRBI/SIRF/src/torch/README.md

 The use of the terms forward and backward have different meaning given the context:
 * Automatic differentiation: Forward (tangent) mode autodiff computes the Jacobian-Vector-Product (JVP).
 This propagates derivatives forward along with the function evaluation.
 Backward (or reverse/adjoint) mode autodiff is the Vector-Jacobian-Product (VJP) that propagates derivative information in the reverse direction of the function's evaluation.
-* Reverse-mode autodiff: Forward pass evaluates the function saving intermediate values.
+* Backward autodiff cont.: Forward pass evaluates the function saving intermediate values.
 Backward pass uses the chain rule and intermediate values computing the derivatives in the reverse direction with the VJP.
 * `torch.autograd.Function`: the `forward` method (forward pass) is the function evaluation.
 The `backward` method (backward pass) computes the VJP.
 More specifically, the `backward(*grad_output)` method multiplies the `grad_output` which represents the gradient(s) of a subsequent function/operator (evaluated at the output of `forward`), via chain-rule, by the adjoint of the Jacobian of the `forward` method.

 This SIRF-PyTorch wrapper is **only** for reverse-mode automatic differentiation via subclassing `torch.autograd.Function`.